 |Second week of classes||75%|

 |After fifth week of classes||0%|

 Students are responsible for officially dropping courses to be eligible for a refund.
 Nonpayment for classes for which you are registered or non-attendance in a registered class does not release you from financial obligation and will not drop you from the class.

 For more information, refer to the Return of Funds Policies 2014-2015.

 IMPORTANT: A withdrawal/course drop may affect financial aid eligibility.

 A student using scholarships, grants, or loans to help pay educational expenses, whose account was paid-in-full prior to withdrawal, is likely to owe the University after withdrawal.
 Return of Title IV funds are handled in accordance with federal law.
-Please refer to Wake Forest’s official Refund of Charges and Return of Financial Aid Funds Policy.
+Please refer to Wake Forest’s official Return of Funds Policies 2014-2015.
 Students should consult the Office of Student Financial Aid for more information.

 Tuition, fees, room rent and related charges are not refunded for findings of responsibility within the undergraduate student judicial review process.